Other Credential Programs

 Submit your transcripts:

-Please submit one set of official transcripts from each college or university you have attended.
+Please submit one set of official transcripts from the college or university you received your Undergraduate dree from.
 Only one set of official transcripts is required, and they must be submitted to Enrollment Services.
 Official transcripts may be submitted electronically directly from a U.S. college or university to ES-IDPTrans@csulb.edu.
 Official transcripts may also be sent in a sealed envelope to the address below:

 California State University, Long Beach